TEAMAI4SG/Lab6-VisualStudio-Streamlit/README.md

 2. Navigate to the VS Code [platform](https://code.visualstudio.com/download) and install the latest version compatible with your device.

-3. [Install](https://marketplace.visualstudio.com/items?itemName=ms-python.python)Python extension for VS Code.
+3. [Install](https://marketplace.visualstudio.com/items?itemName=ms-python.python) Python extension for VS Code.

 4. Configure Python in VS Code:
     - Open VS Code and open the command palette.